Olympus E-3 vs E-30

 Studio photographers will appreciate that the Olympus E-3 (unlike the E-30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-3 and the E-30 have been discontinued, but can regularly be found used on eBay.
+Both the E-3 and the E-30 have been discontinued, but can regularly be found used on ebay.
 The E-3 was replaced by the Olympus E-5, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-3 and E-30 can be found, respectively, in the Olympus E-3 Manual (free pdf) or the online Olympus E-30 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-3 and the Olympus E-30?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.